StrangeDS/ViewFinderRe/README.md

   - A wide range of configurable parameters are exposed, allowing for parameter adjustment without coding
 - Can be extended via Blueprints to inject custom logic, which theoretically covers all three core gameplay mechanics of the ViewFinder
   - The filter gate feature has not been implemented; refer to the Unimplemented Hypotheses section for details regarding the filter gate[Implementation Speculation](#implementation-speculation)
-- Built-in editor tools support cross-level pre-made photos and recursive photos
+- Provide basic editor workflow, support cross level prefabrication photos, recursive photos

 **For UE Learners**
 - Fully open-sourced code, and ‌explanations for gameplay mechanics.